kreeben/resin/README.md

 # Resin

-Resin is a fast, compact, and modern .NET 9 toolkit for text analysis and high performance key/value storage.
+Resin is a vector space index based search engine, a vector database and an anything key/value store.
 It powers efficient string processing, vector operations, and custom storage primitives designed for speed and simplicity.

 ## Highlights
 - Fast key/value storage with page/column readers and writers